-Law enforcement have been cautious but have not escalated the situation, recalling the Ruby Ridge siege in 1992, Waco in 1993 and the Montana Freemen standoff in 1996.
+Law enforcement has been cautious but has not escalated the situation, recalling the Ruby Ridge siege in 1992, Waco in 1993 and the Montana Freemen standoff in 1996.
 The anti-government 3 Percent group from ID arrived to support the CCF on January 8.
 Ammon Bundy said if the local citizens wanted the CCF to leave, they would.
 Harney County Sheriff David Ward asked the insurgents to leave, stating they would be escorted to the County line.
 The group rejected the sheriff’s offer.
 Another anti-government group, the Pacific Patriot Network arrived to provide support and security but were sent away on January 9.
-Two of the confederates were arrested for stealing and driving a federal vehicle to the local Safeway on January 15.
+Two of the Confederates were arrested for stealing and driving a federal vehicle to the local Safeway on January 15.
 The group has grown to approximately 40 supporters.
-Ammon Bundy attended a Harney County meeting to discuss the groups intentions and was told to leave by several attendees and one CCF supporter was arrested for felony possession of a firearm on January 20.
-Oregon Governor Kate Brown called for the group to decamp and for the the federal government to end the insurgent’s occupation.
-The occupation is estimated to cost the tax payers approximately $65,000 per day.
+Ammon Bundy attended a Harney County meeting to discuss the group’s intentions and was told to leave by several attendees and one CCF supporter was arrested for felony possession of a firearm on January 20.
+Oregon Governor Kate Brown called for the group to decamp and for the federal government to end the insurgent’s occupation.
+The occupation is estimated to cost the taxpayers approximately $65,000 per day.

 CCF Key Personnel

 Ammon Bundy, born in 1975, son of Cliven Bundy and leader of the CCF believes he is not breaking the law and is following the constitution.
 He played a key role in the Bundy Standoff with BLM officials in May 2014.
 Ammon is the owner of Valet Fleet Service in Phoenix, AZ and he lives in Laveen, AZ.